near to the town of Laval in the Pays-de-la-Loire region

 On the outskirts of a village with all main shops and amenities.
-Near to the town of Laval which is connected by the fast train line to Paris and to Roissy-Charles-de-Gaulle airport (ten daily return journeys respectively taking 70 and 90 minutes).
-Also near to a slip road for the A81 motorway which goes from Paris to Brittany’s capital (Rennes is less than an hour from Laval).
+Less than 15 minutes from the town of Laval and its train station which is connected by the fast train line to Paris and to Roissy-Charles-de-Gaulle airport (ten daily return between Laval and Paris, some taking just 80 minutes).
+1½ hours from the Channel coast and the towns of Saint Malo and Dinard.
+Also near to a slip road for the A81 motorway which goes from Paris to Brittany’s capital (Rennes is less than an hour away).

 The first castle dated from medieval times.
 In the 16th century, its status was raised to that of a “châtellenie” (an officially recognised castle and its land).
-All that currently remains of these eras is the dovecote, the chapel as well as the castle’s two pavilions.
+All that remains of these eras are the dovecote, the chapel as well as the castle’s two pavilions.

 Most of the construction is the work of a wealthy trader from Laval who, in the 18th century, became the owner of the premises.
 His coat-of-arms are still to be seen in the middle of the main facade of the chateau.
 The latter comprises a central building, connecting two pavilions.
 The main building spans seven, regular bays and three levels, including one below the rafters.
 It is topped with a three-sloped slate roof.
 Its front facade features an octagonal tower, protruding from the east gable.
 Behind, two impressive pavilions are also topped with elegant hip roofs.
 One of them has a finial representing Judith, holding the sword and head of Holofernes in her hands.
 The openings, all arched, are framed with dressed stone or granite.
 The cornices and the quoins are made of freestone.
 A porch with a few steps provides access to the main entrance door.